WayneDW/More-than-Algorithms/README.md

 For bigger objects (for example a large structure), the copying would create too much overhead so passing by reference will be faster. e.g. 307, pass nums by reference greatly increase speed.
+However, if you end up with copying the data, then passing by value is better.
 ```